andyrichardson/tipple/docs/Hooks.md

 #### [..., execute]

-This triggers the request.
+This function triggers API call and updates the request state with fetching, response and error values.
+The execute function also returns a promise for use-cases where an immediate side-effect needs to be triggered.

+> Note: For most use cases, we've found it makes more sense to use `execute` and `clear` functions rather than the async functionality.

 #### [..., ..., clear]

 Clears request object back to its initial state.
-Triggering this will often be useful following the handling of an error / response data.
+Triggering this will often be useful following the handling of an error/response data.